 Christmas can be a difficult time of year for lots of people.
 If you are going through a complicated pregnancy, or have lost a baby, the expectation to be merry and grateful can be overwhelming at a time when you are feeling neither of these things.

 Tommy’s midwife Sophie has given some advice for those facing this Christmas without their longed for and much loved baby.

-The Christmas holidays can be a really difficult time for many women who have suffered a miscarriage or delivered a stillborn baby.
-Women cannot and do not need to pretend that everything is ok, because for them, it isn’t.
+The Christmas holidays can be a really difficult time for many couples who have suffered a miscarriage or delivered a stillborn baby.
+Families cannot and do not need to pretend that everything is OK, because for them, it isn’t.

 1.)
 Reflect and remember

 Christmas can be used as time for reflection, love and remembrance for the little angel they are grieving for.

 Gathering together with family and close friends who have shared the loss of your baby, can be a great source of comfort to you and your partner.

 2.)
 Take some time away for you and your partner

 Some couples prefer to go away for Christmas, whether that’s to a relative’s home or to somewhere completely new over Christmas.
 This can act as a much needed escape from home, a change of scene and as space to take a meaningful pause.